OEvgeny/chess/README.md

 chess
 =====

-JavaScript chess writen in plain JavaScript!
+Chess writen in plain JavaScript for fun :)